Menu

 two-color logo

 We recommend using a one color logo for most FatCats applications.
 However, in the interest of adding variety and flexibility to the brand we have created a two color version of the badge.
 This allows us to incorporate the primary colors (lime, grapefruit, & blueberry) into applications with white backgrounds while maintaining high contrast.
+We are not recommending using the two color badge over a dark background.
+The primary brand colors offer great contrast over dark backgrounds so a single color logo works best.

 Incorrect Usage